 - You may pay an additional service fee for ads that use audience targeting.
 In such cases, your maximum bid is reduced before the auction and the fee is added to the closing auction price.

 About incremental clicks

-For the advertiser that wins the top position, it will typically pay about one penny more than what's required to rank higher than the advertiser immediately below for only two incremental clicks.
-For the remaining eight clicks, it will pay a lower price -- the amount it would have paid if it had ranked in the second position.
+For the advertiser that wins the top position, they will typically pay about one penny more than what's required to rank higher than the advertiser immediately below for only two incremental clicks.
+For the remaining eight clicks, they will pay a lower price – the amount that they would have paid if they had ranked in the second position.

 In a nutshell